cariad/bounden/docs/regions/region.md

 #  6  .  .  .  .  .  .
 ```

-Given a two-dimensional volume with a string y axis and integer x axis, this code describes the region that starts at `(B, 2)`, is 3 units wide and 4 units tall:
+Given two-dimensional space with a string y axis and integer x axis, this code describes the region that starts at `(B, 2)`, is 3 units wide and 4 units tall:

 ```python
 from bounden import Region